sajeetharan/SajeeWeb/blog/2020/04/2020-04-18-build-and-deploy-future-proof-application/index.md

 ---
+title: >-
-title: "Build and Deploy Future Proof Application with Azure Kubernetes Service in 10 Minutes (Nodejs, Go + AKS)"
+  Build and Deploy Future Proof Application with Azure Kubernetes Service in 10 Minutes (Nodejs, Go + AKS)
-utcDate: "2020-04-18"
+Date: '2020-04-18'
 categories:
-  - "appinsights"
+  - appinsights
-  - "appservice"
+  - appservice
-  - "architecture"
+  - architecture
-  - "asp-net-core"
+  - asp-net-core
-  - "azuredevops"
+  - azuredevops
-  - "ci-cd"
+  - ci-cd
-  - "microsoft"
+  - microsoft
-  - "opensource"
+  - opensource
 tags:
-  - "aks"
+  - aks
-  - "azure"
+  - azure
-  - "azurekubernetes"
+  - azurekubernetes
-  - "devops"
+  - devops
-  - "devops-starter"
+  - devops-starter
-  - "devopslabs"
+  - devopslabs
-  - "golang"
+  - golang
-  - "kubernetes"
+  - kubernetes
-  - "node"
+  - node
-coverImage: "aks_01.jpg"
+coverImage: aks_01.jpg
+utcDate: '2025-04-24T09:52:37.790Z'
 ---

 Quarantine, self isolation , social distancing for the past one month, I’m living with these words.
 While most of us are investing this time to learn new technologies/tools.
 I challenged myself to skill up myself and have deep knowledge on certain services on Azure.